-What is the MPA protecting?
+What is the MPA Protecting?

-Habitats and species
+Habitats and Species

 The vast scale of the Ascension Island MPA means it encompasses a great range of habitats from sandy beaches to the seafloor 4,000m below the ocean surface.
-The MPA seeks to protect all of these because they are connected and we must safeguard whole marine ecosystems, the natural processes that support them and their cultural importance in order to secure their long-term future.
-The waters around Ascension are a special place because those connections and processes are still intact.
+The MPA seeks to protect all of these because they are connected and must safeguard whole marine we ecosystems, the natural processes that support them and their cultural importance in order to secure their long-term future.
+The waters around Ascension are a special place because those connections and processes are still intact; it is one of the few near-pristine areas left in our oceans.